xabbu42/Master/arbeit.md

 over to G3s + $(Cut)$, as the $(Cut)$ rule uses the cut formula in different polarities for the two premises.
 We therefore will consider *all* $□$ families for prehistoric relations in G3s + $(Cut)$ proofs.
-This leads to the following expanded definition of prehistorc relation:
+This leads to the following expanded definition of prehistoric relation:

 \Begin{definition}[Local Prehistoric Relation in G3s + $(Cut)$] \label{local2}
 A family $□_i$ has a *prehistoric relation* to another family $□_j$, in